simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 Then, navigate to http://localhost:8080/greeting?name=Alice&language=fr to see a greeting in French.
 The plugin supports `en`, `fr`, `de` and `es` language codes (see the [JSON file](https://github.com/simonoakesepimorphics/spring-plugin-example/blob/main/greeting-language-plugin/src/main/resources/greeting.json) for details).

-The next describes the Maven project structure we use to create the JAR artifacts.
+The next section describes the Maven project structure we use to create the JAR artifacts.
 To skip directly to the details of the implementation, see the [Injecting Plugin Beans](#injecting-plugin-beans) section.

 ## Project Structure